Discover a new medium while working with warm glass to create a large glass platter and set of coasters to take home in the beautiful Macedon Ranges.

 Where: Kyneton, Daylesford-Macedon

-You will be guided in the basics of glass working, including breaking, shaping glass and refining pieces with grinders to create your own unique fused glass homewares.
+You will be guided in the basics of glass working, including breaking, shaping and designing with glass to create your own unique fused glass homewares.

 A range of ceramic moulds for shaping platters will also be discussed and you can choose to shape your artwork into a functional dish or leave flat as a piece of art.
 Each piece will then be put through our kiln 1-3 times depending on the desired finish and shape of your piece.

 As the kilns take time to heat and cool, the glass projects will need to be collected after the class, dependent on the amount of work in the firing queue platters can take up to 2 weeks to be completed.

 This class is suitable for beginners - no experience necessary.
 This is an adult workshop and is suitable for ages 16+.

 The fruits of your labour

 Design and create a square platter (250mm x 250mm)

 Learn the basics of working with fused glass